RishiGupta12/SerialPundit/applications/xmodem-picocom-script/README.md

 Java application to send/receive a file using Xmodem file transfer protocol.

 #####Running this application
+- Copy scm-1.0.4.jar in xmodem-picocom-script folder.
+Do not change the directory structure.

-Run the script as picocom.sh giving ports and file names as shown below.
+- Run the script as picocom.sh giving ports and file names as shown below.
+Transfer will occur at 9600 baudrate 8N1 settings.
   ./picocom.sh RECEIVE_PORT RECEIVE_FILE SEND_PORT SEND_FILE

+  See the output.jpg to see output of this program.

 #####What this application does and how it does
 - Extract and validate parameters supplied to picocom.sh script.